-Disney World’s utilidor system - 392,040 square feet of underground utility corridors - is an excellent example of BOH operations in the hospitality industry.
+Disney utilidor system - 392,040 square feet of underground utility corridors - is an excellent example of BOH operations in the hospitality industry.
 These tunnels allow employees to move freely around the park, sans costumes, without tampering with the guest experience.
 Even at an amusement park, guests aren’t meant to see what’s going on behind the scenes — it will kill the magic.
-The same is true at a hotel.
+It is exactly the same for hotels.

 Common BOH positions includes:

 - Event planners

 Back of house also refers to areas that typically aren't seen when a guest books a stay.
 This includes places like the kitchen, storage area, laundry room, and business offices.
 While only employees see these spots, it’s still crucial to maintain order and cleanliness, just as in the front lobby or other common areas.

 Just like the FOH, BOH employees follow a strict hierarchy and a specific set of tasks for each position.
 A hotel can thrive when all BOH employees complete their duties and work in sync.